How to Start an LLC for a Towing Company? (Practical Advice)

 Once you have chosen your tow truck business name, you can reserve it by filing a Name Reservation Request form with the state.

-When starting a towing business as an LLC, you must hire a registered agent service.
+When you start a towing business as an LLC, you must hire a registered agent service.

 A registered agent is someone who agrees to receive legal documents and correspondence on behalf of your tow truck business.

-You can hire a registered agent service or an individual to be your company's registered agent.
+You can either hire a premium registered agent service or an individual as your company's agent.

-A new towing business registering as an LLC has to file articles of organization with the state.
+A new towing truck company registering as an LLC has to file articles of organization with the state.